SurniaUlula/wpsso-schema-json-ld/README.md

 <p>Google regularly reviews and changes their Schema markup requirements - WPSSO JSON Premium customers can also <a href="https://surniaulula.com/support/">open a Premium support ticket for assistance</a> with any new Google testing tool errors.</p>

-<p>Additional e-Commerce plugins are also provided with the WPSSO Core Premium plugin, including Easy Digital Downloads and WP eCommerce.</p>
+<p>Additional e-Commerce plugin integration is also provided with the WPSSO Core Premium plugin, including Easy Digital Downloads and WP eCommerce.</p>

 <h3>Users Love the WPSSO JSON Add-on</h3>